-The Authority is managed by the Economic Development Council staff.
+The Authority is managed by the EDC staff.
 Additionally, the sources of the Authority money for its initiatives are:

 - 1. Grant money from the Hardee County Economic Development Authority (EDA) (an independent special district created by local bill SB 3110). - 2.
 A Chapter 163 Development Agreement with the Hardee County Board of County Commissioners for which the Authority is receiving over \$43.2 million (over at least 11 years) expressly for the purpose of economic development as described in the "Economic Development Terms" section of the FS 163 agreement. - 3.
+A Chapter 163 Development Agreement (Ona Mine Agreement) approved by the Hardee County Board of County Commissioners on June 21, 2018. - 4.
 Income derived or produced from its own operations, including rental income and real estate divestiture revenues.

 The County's traditional economy is vested in citrus, vegetable crops and cattle.
 Additionally, support industries for citrus and cattle, general commerce ancillary to an agrarian and seasonal tourism economy, phosphate mining, government payrolls and government subsidies all contribute correspondingly to the overall community wealth.
-Ultimately, the macro objective (of the economic development effort) is independence from subsidies and welfare payments through economic diversity by the creation of entrepreneurial and job placement opportunity for recipients and residents
+Ultimately, the macro objective (of the economic development effort) is independence from subsidies and welfare payments through economic diversity by the creation of entrepreneurial and job placement opportunity for recipients and residents.